 The ugly SLIDE-SET course

-Really poor courses, often marketed as "online", are typically sets of slides or printed materials that were actually made for use in a classroom environment.
+Really poor courses, often marketed as functional safety online training, are typically sets of slides or printed materials that were actually made for use in a classroom environment.
 They were never intended to be used without a live tutor.
 After purchase, you receive a set of PDF files, and the rest is up to you.

 The badly NARRATED course

 Recognising the problem of the ugly "online" course, some organisations will use recorded narration to add to the slides.
 Narration can improve things, provided it is not simply someone reading the same information that you can read on the screen!
 I have purchased so-called "online training" like this from otherwise reputable organisations, and been highly disappointed.

 “Reading a well-written book on your chosen topic would be much better than taking a poor online course.

 The GOOD ONLINE course